Abstract

 We have presented a standard workflow for Bayesian analysis of multi-region cell-count data.
 We propose a likelihood and appropriate priors with a nested hierarchical structure reflecting the structure of the experiment.
 We applied this to two distinct example datasets and demonstrate that they capture more fruitfully the characteristics of the data when compared to field-standard frequentist analyses.

 For both case studies, the Bayesian uncertainty intervals are more precise than the confidence intervals.
 These confidence intervals tend to be quite wide on these data because of the small sample size and because of violations to their parametric model assumptions.
-Our workflow uses a horseshoe prior, along with the partial pooling, this allows our model to deal effectively with outliers.
+Our standard workflow uses a horseshoe prior, along with the partial pooling, this allows our model to deal effectively with outliers.
 Furthermore, for the data sizes presented here, a full Bayesian inference using Stan does not require long computation time, or even particularly high performance hardware.
 Modern multi-core laptop processors are quite sufficient for this task.
 Fitting a model typically takes less than an hour.

-The workflow we have exhibited here is intended as a standard approach.
+The horseshoe prior model workflow we have exhibited here is intended as a standard approach.
 We believe that, without extension, it will provide a robust model for cell-count data.
 However, we also suggest that the standard workflow can be a useful first step for a more comprehensive, extended, model when one is required.
 We have given an example of this for the second dataset where the anomalous zeros prompted us to change the likelihood to a zero-inflated Poisson.
-There are other possibilities, for example, zero inflation is not the only way to handle an anomaly in the number of zeros: the hurdle model is an alternative, (42).
+There are other possibilities, for example, zero inflation is not the only way to handle an anomaly in the number of zeros: the hurdle model is an alternative, Cragg (1971).
 This is not a mixture model, instead it restricts the probability of zeros to some value π with the probabilities for the positive counts coming from a truncated Poisson distribution.
-The hurdle mode can deflate as well as inflate the probability mass at zero.
+The hurdle model can deflate as well as inflate the probability mass at zero.
 This did not match the situation in the data we considered but might for other datasets.
 Another extension might involve tighter priors based on previous experiments.
 This is likely to be very relevant for cell-count data since these experiments are rarely performed in isolation and so prior information can be leveraged from a history of empirical results.

 One obvious elaboration of our model would replace normal distributions with multivariate normal distributions.
 This would have two advantages.
 Firstly, correlations are difficult to estimate for under-sampled data.
 Including correlation matrix priors provides extra information, for example, based on anatomical connectivity, that can aid the statistical estimation of other parameters.
 Secondly, it would more closely match our understanding of the experiment: we know that activity is likely to be correlated across regions and so it is apposite to include that directly in the model.
-Unfortunately the problem of finding a suitable prior for the correlation proved insurmountable: the standard Lewandowski-Kurowicka-Joe distribution (43) which has been useful in lower-dimensional situations is too regularising here.
+Unfortunately the problem of finding a suitable prior for the correlation proved insurmountable: the standard Lewandowski-Kurowicka-Joe distribution Lewandowski et al. (2009) which has been useful in lower-dimensional situations is too regularizing here.
 This is an area where further work needs to be done.

 It is important to highlight that a mixed effects model is not a uniquely Bayesian construction.
-Indeed, any model that tries to include more sophistication through hierarchical structures, Bayesian or otherwise is useful.
+Indeed, any model that tries to include more sophistication through hierarchical structures, Bayesian or otherwise, is useful.
 However, non-Bayesian models can be complicated and opaque, they are also often more restrictive, for example they often assume normal distributions, and circumventing these restrictions can make the models even less transparent.
 A Bayesian approach is, at first, unfamiliar; this can make it seem more obscure than better established methods, but, in the long run, Bayesian models are typically clearer and do not involve so many different assumptions and so many fine adjustments.

 Code and data availability

-The code necessary to run the models presented in this manuscript can be found at our Github respository: https://github.com/SydneyJake/Hierarchical Bayesian Cell Counts.
-The data for case study one on nucleus reunion lesion are available from https://doi.org/10.5281/zenodo.12787211 (44).
-The data from case study two on Sox14 expressing neurons are available from https://doi.org/10.5281/zenodo.12787287 (45).
+The code necessary to run the models presented in this manuscript can be found at Dimmock et al. (2025) and on our Github https://BayesianCellCounts.github.io.
+The data for case study one on nucleus reuniens lesion are available from https://doi.org/10.5281/zenodo.12787211 Exley et al. (2024).
+The data from case study two on Sox14 expressing neurons are available from https://doi.org/10.5281/zenodo.12787287 Gerald et al. (2024).

-Appendix
+Appendix 1

-1. Full model
+Full model

 Here we present the complete mathematical model for each of of the three models applied in the main text.
 In all cases, the exposure term is only necessary for the first case study.
 Area was not available for the second so the exposure term was left out.

-A. Poisson model
+Poisson model

-B. Horseshoe model
+Horseshoe model

-C. Zero-inflated model
+Zero-inflated model

-2. Distributions
+Distributions

-A. Zero inflated Poisson distribution
+Zero inflated Poisson distribution

 The zero inflated Poisson distribution is a mixture distribution with mixing parameter π.
 The distribution is formally defined below.
 If,